 Graduated Neutral Density Filters

 2-stops soft edge (left) and reverse (right) Formatt-Hitech GND filters.

-Graduated neutral density filters, GND, are ‘must have’ filters for landscape photography, as they are needed to balance the exposure between a bright sky and a rather dark foreground.
+Graduated neutral density filters, GND, are ‘must have’ filters for landscape photography.
+They are needed to balance the exposure between a bright sky and a rather dark foreground.